The Unexpected Origins of 10 Iconic Quotes That Will Blow Your Mind

 Source: Apollo 13 Mission (1970)

-This quote became famous after the Apollo 13 mission, when astronaut Jack Swigert first reported the explosion that jeopardized the mission.
-Although the actual phrase spoken was, “Houston, we’ve had a problem,” the slight alteration in the film Apollo 13 (1995) made it more concise and dramatic.
-The phrase has since been used in countless contexts to signify a significant issue, but its origins remain rooted in the tense moments of a real-life space mission.
+This famous phrase went public with the Apollo 13 mission when astronaut Jack Swigert first spoke of the explosion that put the mission at risk.
+Though the phrase actually spoken was, “Houston, we’ve had a problem,” the slight alteration in the film Apollo 13, released in 1995, made it more concise and dramatic.
+The phrase has since been used in countless contexts to signify a significant problem, but its origins remain firmly implanted in the tense moments of a real-life space mission.

 10. “I’m mad as hell, and I’m not going to take this anymore!”